How to Set Up a ‘Request for Price’ Catalog in WooCommerce

 }

-Two, you can delete the unwanted columns altogether.
-In order to do this, we’ll overwrite the cart template files as follows:
+Second, you can remove the unwanted columns completely by modifying the cart template files as follows:

-1. Create a woocommerce folder with a cart subfolder in your (child) theme’s folder so you’ll end up with something like this: wp-content/themes/mytheme/woocommerce/cart/
+1. Create a woocommerce folder with a cart subfolder in your (child) theme’s directory, like this: wp-content/themes/mytheme/woocommerce/cart/

-2. Download and open the original woocommerce cart.php with a text editor; the file should be here: wp-content/plugins/woocommerce/templates/cart/
+2. Download and open the original WooCommerce cart.php file from wp-content/plugins/woocommerce/templates/cart/

-4. Download and open the original woocommerce cart-totals.php with a text editor; the file is where you found cart.php
+4. Download and edit the original woocommerce cart-totals.php file, found in the same location as cart.php

-6. Upload both files you have just edited into the woocommerce/cart folder within your theme directory
+6. Upload both edited files back into the woocommerce/cart directory within your theme folder

-If you allowed users any sort of shipping options in Step 2 above, we need to disable the free shipping notice as well, like so:
+If you enabled any shipping options in Step 2, you’ll also want to disable the free shipping notice:

 add_filter( 'woocommerce_cart_shipping_method_full_label', 'remove_free_label', 10, 2 );